jessepav/lacygoill-wiki-backup/vim/mapping.md

     :echo g:modes
     " the list should contain a lot of items; it only contains a few

-In Nvim, the status line *is* updated when you enter the command-line, but *not* when the hit-enter prompt is visible.

 ##
 ## When can I map a key while Vim's pager is open?